dr-jts/games/cards.md

 Lowest score at the end of the game wins.

 ## 31
-Objective is to have 1 or more cards in the same suit which total 31, OR which total higher than some other player's hand.
+Objective is to have one or more cards in the same suit which total 31, OR which total higher than some other player's hand.

 ### Setup